 Employment

 Under the Public Bodies (Admission to Meetings) Act 1960 and in accordance with 3d pursuant to Standing Order 19, it is resolved that the Public are excluded from any discussion on this item as it concerns employment.
-P: Cllr Gill:
+P: Cllr Gill S: Cllr Ryan

 To receive a report from the Employment Committee confirming employment matters for new Clerk.

-Close of Meeting and announcement of Next Meeting The next meeting of the Full Council will be held at the Clavering Christian Centre on Monday 8th April 2024 at 19:30.
+Close of Meeting and announcement of Next Meeting The next meeting of the Full Council will be held at the Clavering Village Hall on Monday 8th April 2024 at 19:30.

-NB The February Meeting will be in Clavering Village Hall.